 Credit risk is the risk of loss that may arise on outstanding financial instruments should a counterparty default on its obligations.
-The Company's exposure to credit risk arises primarily from trade and other receivables, due from a related party and cash and cash equivalents), the Company minimises credit risk by dealing exclusively with high credit rating counterparties.
+The Company's exposure to credit risk arises primarily from trade and other receivables, contract assets, due from related parties and cash and cash equivalents).
+The Company minimises credit risk by dealing exclusively with high credit rating counterparties.

 The Company has no significant concentration of credit risk.
 The Company has policies in place to ensure that transactions are entered into only with counterparties that are of acceptable credit quality.
 In addition, receivables balances are monitored on an ongoing basis with the result that the Company's exposure to bad debts is not significant.
-An analysis of net trade receivables past due is provided in Note 9.
-For trade receivables amounts past due but not provisioned are not material
+An analysis of net trade receivables past due is provided in Note 11.
+Trade receivables amounts past due but not provisioned and contract assets are considered to have low probability of default and accordingly no material expected credit losses have been recognised other than those reflected in Note 11.

-With respect to credit risk arising from the other financial assets which include due from a related party and bank balances, the Company's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these instruments.
+With respect to credit risk arising from the other financial assets which include amounts due from related parties and bank balances, the Company's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these instruments.
 The Company limits its credit risk with respect to bank balances by dealing only with reputable banks.
-Amount due from the related party has a high credit rating, therefore, probability of default is very minimal.
+Amounts due from the related parties are considered to have low probability of default and accordingly no material expected credit losses has been recognised as at the reporting date.